cleitonpqz/hotelapi/readme.md

 ## Links for this API running on Heroku [Demo](https://dry-waters-79640.herokuapp.com/)

-GET 'https://dry-waters-79640.herokuapp.com/hotels' for get a list of all hotels.
+- GET 'https://dry-waters-79640.herokuapp.com/hotels' for get a list of all hotels.
-GET 'https://dry-waters-79640.herokuapp.com/hotes/:id' for get and specific hotel.
+- GET 'https://dry-waters-79640.herokuapp.com/hotes/:id' for get and specific hotel.
+- GET 'https://dry-waters-79640.herokuapp.com/hotes/search/:q' for search by name or address
-POST 'https://dry-waters-79640.herokuapp.com/hotels' for create a new hotel.
+- POST 'https://dry-waters-79640.herokuapp.com/hotels' for create a new hotel.
-PUT 'https://dry-waters-79640.herokuapp.com/hotels/:id' for update a specific hotel.
+- PUT 'https://dry-waters-79640.herokuapp.com/hotels/:id' for update a specific hotel.
-DELETE 'https://dry-waters-79640.herokuapp.com/hotels/:id' for delte a specific hotel.
+- DELETE 'https://dry-waters-79640.herokuapp.com/hotels/:id' for delte a specific hotel.

 Hotel Params:
 - **name**